tuist/tuist/projects/docs/docs/commands/plugin.md

 ---
 slug: '/commands/plugin'
-title: Interact with plugins
+title: Sharing via plugins
-description: 'Learn how to use plugin commands for developing and publishing tuist plugins.'
+description: 'Learn how to use plugin commands for developing and publishing Tuist plugins.'
 ---

 To help developers with the process of [creating plugins](/plugins/creating-plugins/),